passagemath/.github/profile/README.md

 Join [passagemath.discourse.group](https://passagemath.discourse.group/) for help and discussions.

-Join the BlueSky platform and follow [@passagemath.org](https://bsky.app/profile/passagemath.org) to receive announcements.
+Subscribe to https://groups.google.com/g/sage-packaging, or join the BlueSky platform and follow [@passagemath.org](https://bsky.app/profile/passagemath.org), to receive announcements.

 [People all around the globe](https://www.sagemath.org/development-map.html) have contributed to the development of SageMath since 2005, and hence of passagemath.